 One-upmanship?

-NBA with his classic numeral.
+This past NBA season, Lakers star Kobe Bryant changed his uniform number from the usual #8 to #24.
+Many people were curious about his motivation behind the change in digits, as it made him recognizable across the NBA with his classic numeral.
 Some thought it was meant to drive up jersey sales (which it did with Bryant leading all NBA players in that category) and one reporter asked him if he was inspired by Jack Bauer of Fox's hit television drama, 24.
-Bryant said the numeral was from his high school days, even though he changed it back then to #33 the year his Lower Merion HS team won the state championship.
+Bryant said the numeral was from his high school days, even though he

 Others thought it was a tribute or, dare I say, a challenge to Michael Jordan's legacy.
 Jordan's #23 plus one equals Bryant's new #24.
 Silly, yes, but this is sports and we're supposed to have fun with this stuff.

-Now Bryant has been issued his Team USA jersey this summer and he
+Now Bryant has been issued his Team USA jersey this summer and he will

 Penny Pinchers